No More Excuses for Being Overweight

-Next time you are faced with an excuse outside of you, change the way you think and develop a strategy to tell yourself that you can do it.
-Once you realize you have the power to make the necessary changes, overcoming obstacles will be easier.
+Next time you’re faced with an excuse outside of you, change the way you think and develop a strategy to tell yourself that you can do it.
+Once you realize the power you already have inside of you, overcoming obstacles will be easier.
 A few successes will build your confidence and help you grow and be able to commit to something you want to do or have.
-Self-talk can be self-destructive or empowering.
+Self-talk can make us or break us.
 Allow your self-talk to help you be proactive toward your health and fitness goals.
-See, you already have what it takes to succeed!
+You already have, inside of you, what it takes to succeed.